-Found 50 - 56 results of 56 programs matching keyword " led art"
+Found 50 - 60 results of 60 programs matching keyword " led art"

+simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Gorazd Planinsic, frequent contributor to Physics Teacher magazine, active in international physics education, and illustrator of physics text books.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Singer-songwriter John Gorka; Bert Grant, founder of Grant's Brewery; a view from the studio of artist Meredith Tromble; author of "Fisherman's Son" Michael Koepf.